shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_1.md

   * **Server & Message Indexers**: Third-party public chat archives and server directories (such as DiscordGate) used to track public user activity, historical message presence, and mutual guild memberships across open ecosystems.
 * **Telegram**
   * **[Tgstat](https://tgstat.com/) / Livegram**: Dedicated platform search engines and indexes used to track channel growth metrics, message history logs, and cross-reference public group mentions.
+`Telegram is and will stay one of the best tools for threat actor related osint, find groups using bots, then join those groups to get links for more groups -> build you entire telegram networks untill you get the deep down part of Telegram that cannot be reached directly , that is where the main information lies`

 Deprioritized: Standard native platform search bars (natively scrub deep historical metadata, restrict advanced boolean queries, and impose aggressive rate-limits on unauthenticated enumeration)